 As several long station observations are available for Northern Europe reaching back to 1850, statistical upscaling provides another possibility to reconstruct atmospheric fields.
 This can be done either by different interpolation techniques or by setting up an empirical relation between observations and the large-scale atmospheric field.
-The
+The general difficulty of this approach is to reconstruct atmospheric fields with high spatial resolution from a limited number of observations.
+To achieve physically consistent atmospheric fields with realistic probability distributions, we set out to develop an upscaling tool that combines the information provided by long time series from a few stations together with simulations from RCMs with high spatial resolution that only span the rather short reanalysis period.
+The statistical method applied here to combine both sources of information - and in the end provide full high-resolution meteorological fields over a longer period than that spanned by the reanalysis - is the analog method (AM).

-- general difficulty of this approach is to reconstruct atmospheric fields with high spatial resolution from a limited number of observations.
-To achieve physically consistent atmospheric fields with realistic probability distributions, we set out to develop an upscaling tool that combines the information provided by long time series from a few stations together with simulations from RCMs with high spatial resolution but that only - span the rather short reanalysis period.
-The statistical method applied here to combine both sources of information - and in the end provide full high-resolution meteorological fields over a longer period than that spanned by the reanalysis - is the analog method (AM). - The AM is a kind of non-linear empirical transfer function that allows to estimate a set of predictands from a set of known predictors.
+The AM is a kind of non-linear empirical transfer function that allows one to estimate a set of predictands from a set of known predictors.
 Usually, the sets of predictors cover a longer time span than the predictands and the AM aims at estimating the predictands in the period where they are not available, based on the information provided by the predictors.
-The basic idea of the AM itself was already introduced into the field of weather prediction in the late 1970's (cf. Lorenz, 1969; Kruizinga and Murphy, 1983) followed by studies to short-term climate prediction (Barnett and Peisendorfer, 1978; van den Dool, 1994).
+The basic idea of the AM itself was introduced earlier into the field of weather prediction in the late 1970s (cf. Lorenz, 1969; Kruizinga and Murphy, 1983), followed by studies of short-term climate prediction (Barnett and Peisendorfer, 1978; van den Dool, 1994).
 This idea is illustrated in Fig. 1.
-Denoting t the time step for which - an estimation of the predictands is needed, the AM searches through a data archive P(u) in which predictor P(t) and predictand P(u) are both available, and identifies the time step u in which predictor is closest to its value at time t, its analogue.
-The imputed - predictand for time t is then the value of the predictand at time u.
-Variants of the AM can be introduced by defining different measures of similarities between the predictor at time t and at time u to weight more strongly some properties of the analogues that might be desired for particular applications.
-Other possibilities lie in augmenting the time window around time steps t and u, thereby searching for analogous successions, instead of just analogous snapshots, to retain the serial correlation than may be present in the predictand.
+Denoting the time step t for which an estimation of the predictands is needed, the AM searches through a data archive P(u) in which predictor P(t) and predictand P(u) are both available, and identifies the time step u in which the predictor is closest to its value at time t, its analogue.
+The imputed predictand for time t is then the value of the predict and at time u.
+Variants of the AM can be introduced by defining different measures of similarities between